The Inertia for Good Editor

 The surf world has been declaring big things for Erin Brooks for a few years now.
 We have a tendency to do that with young stars in this sport.

-The 17-year-old Brooks didn’t temper expectations when she got her call up to the big leagues in August — her first-ever CT event as a wildcard at Cloudbreak, of all places, and her first-ever CT win all at once.
+The 17-year-old Brooks didn’t temper expectations when she got her call up to the big leagues in August — her first-ever CT event as a wildcard at Cloudbreak, of all places, and her first-ever CT win.
 What shouldn’t get lost in that mix is that Brooks took down Caity Simmers, Molly Picklum, and Tatiana Weston Webb in consecutive heats to get that win.
 All three of those women were competitors in this year’s WSL Finals and Simmers, of course, went on to win her first title.

 Vahine Fierro